TheJelmega/prog-lang/design/README.md

 Evaluating error defers can be avoided by explicitly returning an erronous value.

-A defer-on-error statement can also capture a reference of mutable reference of the resulting error to be used inside of the error defer's body.
+A defer-on-error statement can also capture a reference or mutable reference of the resulting error to be used inside of the error defer's body.

 # 9. Expressions [↵](#tables-of-contents)